 The monitoring programme for the year was based on what was considered to be an appropriate level of monitoring, review of data, and liaison with the consent holder.
-During the year matters may arise which require additional activity by the Council eg provision of advice and information, or investigation of potential or actual courses of non-compliance or failure to maintain good practices.
-A pro-active approach that in the first instance avoids issues occurring is favoured.
+During the year matters may arise which require additional activity by the Council, for example provision of advice and information, or investigation of potential or actual courses of non-compliance or failure to maintain good practices.
+A pro-active approach that in the first instance avoids issue s occurring is favoured.

-The Taranaki Regional Council operates and maintains a register of all complaints or reported and discovered excursions from acceptable limits and practices, including non-compliance with consents, which may damage the environment.
-The Unauthorised Incident Register (UIR) includes events where the company concerned has itself notified the Council.
+The Council operates and maintains a register of all complaints or reported and discovered excursions from acceptable limits and practices, including non-compliance with consents, which may damage the environment.
+The Incident Register (IR) includes events where the Company concerned has itself notified the Council.
 The register contains details of any investigation and corrective action taken.